-- Accounting: You need only to look as far as recent headlines on the collapse of Enron, MCI WorldCom and others to understand the importance that the role of accounting plays in modern business.
-The recording and interpretation of your accounting data by Generally Accepted Accounting Principles (GAAP) is not only a good idea to understand the true state of your financial well being, but it will also help you to avoid the sort of accounting irregularities that may put you in jail.
+- Accounting: You need only look as far as recent headlines on the collapse of Enron, MCI WorldCom, and others to understand the importance that the role of accounting plays in modern business.
+The recording and interpretation of your accounting data by Generally Accepted Accounting Principles (GAAP) is not only a good idea to understand the true state of your financial well-being, but it will also help you to avoid the sort of accounting irregularities that may put you in jail.

 A complete and easy-to-understand set of plans for your business is the underlying foundation of a consistent customer experience.
-Maintaining a clear and concise written set of your business-specific operating procedures is helpful to train new employees, set guidelines that maintain consistency among your entire workforce and will also produce a template will allow you to duplicate your success and expand your brand to new locations.
+Maintaining a clear and concise written set of your business-specific operating procedures is helpful to train new employees, setting guidelines that maintain consistency among your entire workforce, and will also produce a template that will allow you to duplicate your success and expand your brand to new locations.

 Strive for Continuous Improvement

-It is not solely a coffee shop’s participation in organizations like the Specialty Coffee Association of America, World Barista Championships, the Barista Guild and others that makes a company successful; rather, we believe it is the type of company that actively pursues its own improvement that sees these associations as opportunities for company and employee betterment – the companies that seek these opportunities are the ones we find to be most successful in business.
+It is not solely a coffee shop’s participation in organizations like the Specialty Coffee Association, World Barista Championships, the Barista Guild, and others that make a company successful; rather, we believe it is the type of company that actively pursues its own improvement that sees these associations as opportunities for the company and employee betterment – the companies that seek these opportunities are the ones we find to be most successful in business.